 Selective Service System

-There is no longer a draft.
+There no longer is a draft.
 But the requirement to register with the Selective Service System remains — just in case a draft is needed in the future.
-If you are deciding whether or not to register, read on — especially if you think you might be a conscientious objector (CO) to war.
+If you are deciding whether or not to register, read on — especially if you think you might be a conscientious objector to war.

 Under current law, young men aged 18-25 must register with — place their names on a list maintained by — the Selective Service System (SSS).
 Citizens must register within 30 days of their 18th birthday.
 Non-citizens must also register, unless they’re in the country on a student visa or visitor’s visa.
 (Check the SSS web site for more detailed information on registration requirements.)